hermeznetwork/docs/docs/developers/coord-files/cfg.testnet.coord.md

 #Fixed = 900000
 ### Gas needed per L1 tx
 #L1UserTx = 15000
-### Gas needed for a coordinator L1 tx
+### Gas needed for a Coordinator L1 tx
 #L1CoordTx = 7000
 ### Gas needed for an L2 tx
 #L2Tx = 600

 #[Coordinator.API]
-### Enables coordinator API endpoints
+### Enables Coordinator API endpoints
 #Coordinator = true

 [Coordinator.Debug]
 ## If this parameter is set, specifies the path where batchInfo is stored in JSON in every step/update of the pipeline
 BatchPath = "/tmp/hermez/batchesdebug"
-## If lightScrypt is set, uses light parameters for the ethereum keystore encryption algorithm
+## If lightScrypt is set, uses light parameters for the Ethereum keystore encryption algorithm
 LightScrypt = false
 ## RollupVerifierIndex is the index of the verifier to use in the Rollup smart contract.
 The verifier chosen by index must match with the Circuit parameters.
 Only for debug purposes.
 It can't be used as env variable
 #RollupVerifierIndex = 0

 [Coordinator.Etherscan]
-## If this parameter is set, specifies the etherscan endpoint to get the gas estimations for that momment
+## If this parameter is set, specifies the Etherscan endpoint to get the gas estimations for that momment
 URL = "https://api.etherscan.io"
-## APIKey parameter allows access to etherscan services
+## APIKey parameter allows access to Etherscan services
 # TODO - Set true API Key
 APIKey = "FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF"